adamjc/tvp-proposed-assessment/README.md

 ## Problem

 Many candidates get stuck in the current game of life assessment where they have to implement a function that generates the next state of the game.
-This scenario is quite a jump from the previous four (if/else conditionals), which do not test the candidates problem solving capabilities.
+This scenario is quite a jump from the previous four (they are simple if/else conditionals).

+This is a problem because of the following reasons:

+- At this point in the exercise we have not really challenged the candidate
+- We do not get a look into how they would approach the 'actual' scenarios algorithmically (we have to ask them this at the end of the assessment, and we only get 5 minutes for this section)
-It is also not an accurate representation of the work we currently do in TVP.
+- It is not an accurate representation of the work we currently do in TVP.

 ## Proposal